 - First-year students are required to live in an on-campus Institute residence hall or to obtain permission to live in a private off-campus residence as approved by MIT.
 First-year students are prohibited from residing in any FSILG.

 - Students on required withdrawal or medical leave are not permitted to reside in an FSILG during the academic year.
 Additional restrictions regarding summer residency may also be determined for potential readmission to the Institute.

 - Each FSILG is required to have a live-in Graduate Resident Advisor for the entire year, including summer and IAP.

 - FSILGs shall ensure that their facilities meet or exceed all Institute safety and health requirements as well as all applicable city and state health, safety, and building codes and shall cooperate with the Institute in any health or safety related inspections or surveys.
 FSILGs with housing facilities shall maintain a current Lodging House and/or Dormitory license as required by their respective municipality and Mass.
 General Laws, Chapter 140.

 - Copies of all inspection-related documentation must be kept with the AILG/FCI and accessible by the FSILG Office.

 - FSILG facilities/properties located in the City of Cambridge may not host any event associated with gambling or games of chance without express permission from the Cambridge Licensing Board and purchase of applicable licenses.

-- Proper procedures for hosting events of any kind at an FSILG facility must be fully implemented as outlined by applicable governing council and/or Inter/National policies.
+- Proper procedures for hosting events of any kind at an FSILG facility must be fully implemented as outlined by the FSILG Office and applicable governing council and/or Inter/National policies.